Underwriting Real Estate Syndications: A Quick Investors Guide

 • Local infrastructure and amenities: schools, transit, retail

-Our rule: No amount of real estate underwriting can make a bad location perform good.
+Our rule: No amount of real estate underwriting can make a bad location perform well.

 2. Verifying Historical Market Data